 Do you notice your child struggling when it comes to writing?
-Have you ever thought they may take such a long time in doing so, or why their hand writing is not as tidy as it could be?
+Have you ever thought they may take such a long time in doing so, or why their handwriting is not as tidy as it could be?

 When children are not exposed to gross motor movement and coordination activities, their fine motor skills are affected as well.
 Gross motor activities enable children to activate their whole body including their kinetic senses.
 When this happens, children make connections and learn more effectively.
 It also translates into their fine motor skills.

-Before exercising, we stretch our body to warm up.
+Before exercising, we stretch our bodies to warm up.
 These stretches include big movements to stimulate the flow of blood in our bodies before doing any strenuous activity.
 Similarly, before children do any fine motor activity, it is important that they have had prior exposure to gross motor movements to stimulate themselves.

 From Big To Small

 Before a child can concentrate their drawing or writing on a small space, they need to be able to explore what is around them.
 A big part of motor coordination is spatial awareness, where one needs to be aware of her of his surroundings.
-Children need the opportunity to create big stokes with a pencil so as to enhance their ability to focus on the smaller strokes later on.
+Children need the opportunity to create big strokes with a pencil so as to enhance their ability to focus on the smaller strokes later on.